 If you’re a white water kayaking badass, there’s absolutely no use in using drip rings.
 You’re going to get wet when you drop off that waterfall into the pool below.
-At that point, who cares about some water dripping off a paddle.
+At that point, who cares about a little more water dripping off a paddle?

 Let’s face it.
 No matter what type of kayaking you do, you’re going to get wet.
 It’s the nature of the sport.

 Do Kayak Paddle Drip Rings Work?